maniospas/Blombly/docs/basics/io.md

 !!! warning
-    Multiple windows are not yet properly supported.
+    Multiple windows are not yet supported.